droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 >
 > Every two weeks, on the night of the full moon, Baroness Krezkova harvests a wolfsbane flower from the shores of Krezk’s blessed pool and brews a *potion of wolfsbane*, which she gives to Baron Krezkov to suppress the curse’s aggression.
 She then locks the Baron in silver shackles in the hidden basement beneath their cottage, where he transforms into a docile wolf at moonrise.
 Until recently, both Ilya and Kala were ignorant as to their family’s true nature, which their parents have kept a careful secret from both the village and their children.
 >
-> One month ago, while constructing the **flesh golem** Vasilka, the Abbot of the Abbey of Saint Markovia determined that his creation required a living human heart, given willingly to strengthen its potency in “matters of the heart."
+> One month ago, while constructing the **[Weak Charnel Creation](https://2e.aonprd.com/Monsters.aspx?ID=2878)** Vasilka, the Abbot of the Abbey of Saint Markovia determined that his creation required a living human heart, given willingly to strengthen its potency in “matters of the heart."
 After reviewing the family cemeteries within the village, the Abbot learned that Baroness Krezkova was, in fact, a direct descendant of the Federovna line and a distant relative of Tatyana Federovna.
 He decided that, as a blood descendant of Strahd's first love, she would therefore be a perfect candidate for Vasilka’s completion.
 >
 > The Abbot, however, knew that the Baroness would never give him her heart willingly—and so, he developed a dark and cunning plot.
 >